tommywuhaojie/VGO_Node.js_Server/README.md

 * CHECK_ONLINE_USERS_URL: http://ec2-52-40-59-253.us-west-2.compute.amazonaws.com:8080/online_users

 **Socket.io Client Side Documentation (For all Android and iOS App clients):**
-** Note that the code bellow may be varied between Android/iOS and different socket.io libraries, please use them as a reference only
+** Note that the code bellow may be varied between Android/iOS and different socket.io libraries, please use them as a reference only.
 **socket** is your socket.io object